fluoxas/Beginner_projects/README.md

 # Beginner Python projects
-This is a beginner github repo to showcase my skill improvement overtime. feel free to contact me with tips or advice.
+This is a beginner github repo to showcase skill improvement overtime. feel free to contact me with tips or advice.

 ## project list and location